Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Introduction

 \section{Introduction}

-Educational attainment is one of the strongest predictors of individuals’ future opportunities, including income, job security, and health \citep{torche_is_2011, parolin_intergenerational_2024, raghupathi_influence_2020}.
-Yet education outcomes remains profoundly unequal.
+Educational attainment strongly predicts individuals’ future opportunities, including income, job security, and health \citep{torche_is_2011, parolin_intergenerational_2024, raghupathi_influence_2020}.
+Yet education outcomes remain profoundly unequal.
 Children’s chances of completing university are still strongly shaped by the education and income of their parents.
-In the Netherlands, 64\% of children with at least one highly educated parent complete university by age 24, while for children whose parents completed only primary school, the probability of them doing the same is roughly equal to that of completing college (Fig. \ref{fig:context_inequality}A).
-These gaps persist even when children perform equally well in school (Figs. \ref{fig:context_inequality}B and \ref{fig:context_inequality_income}) or have a similar genetic pool \citep{belsky_genetic_2018}.
 In the United States, high-achieving students from low-income families are less likely to complete a bachelor’s degree than low-achieving students from wealthy families \citep{frank_success_2016}.
-This inequality of opportunity raises concerns about fairness \citep{torche_is_2011}, the loss of potential talent \citep{friedman_class_2020, chetty_mobility_2017} and its link to increasing polarization \citep{putnam_bowling_2000, stewart_polarization_2020, mccarty2016polarized}.
+We observe similar inequality in the Netherlands, where 64\% of children with at least one highly educated parent complete university by age 24, compared with only 19\% of children whose parents completed only primary school (Fig. \ref{fig:context_inequality}A).
+These gaps persist even when children perform equally well in school (Figs. \ref{fig:context_inequality}B and \ref{fig:context_inequality_income}) or have a similar genetic pool \citep{belsky_genetic_2018}, reinforcing a large literature placing parental background at the center of educational stratification \citep{bourdieu_reproduction_1990, engzell_its_2020, erikson_how_2019, blanden_educational_2022}.

+Decades of sociological research have argued that this inequality is shaped not only by parents but also by an overlapping set of social contexts (Fig.~\ref{fig:conceptual}A), including extended kin \citep{hallsten_grand_2017}, schools \citep{coleman_equality_1968, owens_neighborhoods_2010, hermansen_long-term_2020}, or neighborhoods \citep{putnam_bowling_2000, massey_american_1990, ainsworth_why_2002, sharkey_where_2014, hedefalk_social_2020}.
+Whether these contexts add predictive information beyond parental background is substantively important.
+If they do, then children’s educational trajectories depend on resources, constraints, and institutional environments not reducible to parental background.
+If they do not, then wider social contexts may still matter, but they may add little predictive information once parents are known if social contexts are strongly stratified by parental background and act as channels through which parental advantage is reproduced.